Do Plants Respire

 Dim sunlight – The photosynthesis rates roughly equal the respiration rates.
 Respiration consumes all the oxygen photosynthesis generates.
 Photosynthesis also uses all the carbon dioxide gas released as a product of respiration.
 As a result, no gaseous exchange takes place with the environment.

 Bright sunlight – The conversion of carbon dioxide and water molecule into oxygen and glucose in photosynthesis is faster than respiration produces carbon dioxide.
 Atmospheric gas exchange takes place.

 During day time, cellular processes of photosynthesis produce oxygen and glucose faster than respiration consumes it.
 Photosynthesis also uses carbon dioxide faster than respiration produces it.
 Oxygen surplus is released into the air, and unused glucose is stored in the plant for later use.

 This is why plants are crucial to human and animal survival.
 Plants are the source of energy for everything.
 Without photosynthesis, we wouldn’t have oxygen or food to stay alive.

 Do plants breathe?

 Breathing refers to the act of inhaling air and then expelling it—the reactions through gas exchange fuel living objects and the environment.

 The exchange of gases takes place in the lung.
-The act of breathing involves the physical inhalation of oxygen and the pushing out of carbon dioxide.
+The act of breathing involves the physical inhalation of oxygen gas and exhalation of carbon dioxide gas.

 Plants do not breathe in the strictest sense of the word6.
 The structures for exchange are also different.

-Rather than lungs, plants exchange gases through pores called stomata.
+Rather than lungs, plants exchange gases through tiny pores called stomata (stomatal pore).